ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 - downloads a vision language model (Qwen-VL-2B)
 - processes an image with a prompt

-> Note: this _must_ be built Release, otherwise you will encounter stack overflows.

 You will need to set the Team on the VLMEval target in order to build and run on macOS.

 Some notes about the setup: